Postgraduate Course: Digital Global Development (PGSP11573)

 ||Availability||Available to all students

-Some of the themes that will be covered in the course include background on how inequality and digital technology are related, as well as key themes such as the digital economy, the use of ICTs in education, and digital solutions for refugees.
+Some of the themes that will be covered in the course include background on how inequality and digital technology are related, as well as key themes such as the digital economy, the use of ICTs in development and humanitarian aid, and digital solutions for refugees.
 Throughout the course, students will learn to critically analyse development practice with the help of published research on each theme.
 Each session therefore combines a practice-oriented perspective with critical research and analysis.

 Entry Requirements (not applicable to Visiting Students)